oriby/recipe-classifier-2025/README.md

 Notably, some ingredient names were uncommon phrases, such as "chicken breast," which were not contained in the vector dataset.
 When this occurred, I analyzed the words separately.
 I noticed that in vegan ingredients, the first word tended to be inconclusive, and the second word tended to be a vegan ingredient name itself (as in "red pepper" or "kalamata olives").
 In contrast, in meat-based ingredients, the first word tended to by a type of meat, and the second word tended to be a type of cut (as in "chicken breast" or "chicken thigh").
 So, in my set of ~75 words, I added a "meat" criterion in addition to the "vegan" and "keto" criteria.
 I chose to classify a multiple-word ingredient name as vegan if the last word was classified as vegan _and_ the first word was _not_ classified as a type of meat.
 I found that my model performed well that way.
 I used similar thinking to design my keto ingredient name classifier.
 You can follow this logic in "diet_classifiers.py."

-## Conclusion and Discussion
+## Results and Discussion

-I found that my program classified foods as keto or not keto with 81% accuracy, and vegan or not vegan with 93% accuracy, on a ground-truth dataset of 75 recipes provided by Argmax.
+I found that my program classified foods as keto or not keto with **81% accuracy**, and vegan or not vegan with **93% accuracy**, on a ground-truth dataset of 75 recipes provided by Argmax.
 (The original dataset had 100 recipes, but I removed 25 duplicate instances of one recipe.)

 To me, this suggests that we, as humans, distinguish between vegan and non-vegan foods more readily than we distinguish between keto and non-keto foods.
 Indeed, I could immediately label my selected words as vegan or non-vegan because all it takes in knowing where an ingredient comes from.
 However, I am not an expert on keto diets, so I had to look up a guide, categorize my choices using that guide, and modify my categorizations when they led to incorrect results in the ground-truth dataset.